Monday, January 28, 2008

 The Crows of Pearblossom

-by Aldous Huxley with illustrations by Barbara Cooney/ published 1967 by Random House
+Aldous Huxley ~ illustrations by Barbara Cooney

 In the freakiest kids' books of all time category is this little ditty by the 20th Century master of modern thought himself, Aldous Huxley.
 I couldn't resist buying it when I found it tucked on the bookshelf at a library sale, and I have to say, it is a pretty whacked-out book.
 Illustrated by famed children's book illustrator Cooney, the story is dark and realistic about a sinister snake who gorges himself daily on the eggs of a naive mother crow.